Health and Safety

 We also have third-party organizations monitor our manufacturing sites in and outside of Japan.
 This monitoring serves to identify issues with long working hours, occupational safety, wages and building safety so we can make improvements.

 In order to create a safe and comfortable workplace, we have established a Health and Safety Committee with selected employees, labor union representatives and occupational physicians.
-The committee meets once per month regarding activities to improve the workplace environment, prevent workplace accidents and eliminate vehicle accidents.
-Important actions from a PDCA perspective are reported to the directors through management meetings.
+The committee meets once per month on matters such as activities to improve the workplace environment, prevention of workplace accidents and elimination of vehicle accidents.
+Important actions from a PDCA perspective are reported to the directors through the Health and Safety Committee office.
 Actions related to safety that have been approved by the directors are implemented as activities in each department.
 Progress is reported to the directors in the Health and Safety Committee and periodic reports with their decisions on actions and instructions for improvements being issued to implement the PDCA cycle for safety activities.

 Additionally, by using the company intranet, we post “Health Lab,” health promotion information, and “Overseas Support Information,” information on safety/security and health issues (e.g., HIV, AIDS, tuberculosis, malaria) in foreign countries, which is provided as needed to employees going on business trips to other countries.

-With the aim of zero workplace accidents and a 10 percent reduction in overtime over the previous fiscal year, production-focused top managers visit sites to promote PDCA for occupational health and safety.
-In FY2017, both the workplace accident frequency rate and the workplace accident severity rate were below the industry average and ongoing improvements were realized in FY2018.
+With the aim of zero workplace accident, production-focused managers (including plant managers) visit sites and take necessary measures to promote PDCA for occupational health and safety.
+In FY2019, both the workplace accident frequency rate and the workplace accident severity rate fell once again, bringing Unicharm below the industry average.

 - Please see Human Resources Data for the workplace accident frequency rate and the workplace accident severity rate.

-With telework and working interval programs, a monthly no-overtime day and premium Friday across the entire company, we are realizing the creation of well-balanced way to work.
-We have also clarified priorities, with employees thoroughly managing their actions by creating weekly plans for effective use of work time in order to promote reductions in working hours and the creation of a worthwhile working environment.
+With telework and working interval programs, a monthly no-overtime day and premium Friday across the entire company, Unicharm Corporation is realizing the creation of well-balanced way to work.
+We have also clarified priorities, with employees thoroughly managing their actions by creating weekly plans for effective use of work time in order to promote reductions in working hours and the creation of a meaningful working environment.

 Unicharm Products Co., Ltd.